View Ronald Banuat's Obituary on RecordOnline.com and share memories

 The son of Patricia Pucci & Ronald E. Banuat Sr., he was born on December 21, 1974 in Goshen New York.

-Ron did some warehouse work as well as spending many years working along side his stepfather, Michael Martine Sr., as manager & tow truck operator at Martine's Service Center, in Middletown New York.
+Ron did some warehouse work as well as spending many years working along side the man who was more then just a stepfather, but another dad, Michael Martine Sr., as manager & tow truck operator at Martine's Service Center, in Middletown New York.
 He loved fast cars & motorcycles from the time he could walk.
 The 84' Trans Am being his favorite.
-Ron enjoyed many hobbies such as R.C. cars but none greater then being a devoted father & husband.
+Ron enjoyed many things but none greater then being a devoted father & husband.
 He was a dedicated family man who put all his energy into making those he loved happy.
-He was most proud of being a dad to his son, Mason, teaching him all about cars.
+He was most proud of being a dad to his son, Mason, teaching him all about cars, creating & driving R.C. cars & spending many hours building legos.

 He will be unbelievably missed.
 He was our son, brother, uncle, husband & father.
 Ron was an incredible human being.